 I grew up thinking there was one kind of katydid: the big green jobs that sang their name at night.
 But apparently, there are oodles.
 We found this one, a Meadow Katydid (Conocephalis nemoralis?), lounging under the passionvine in the driveway.
 It didn’t seem to mind being borrowed for observation.
 It groomed itself nonstop in the cage, flicked its crazy-long antennae like an fly-fisher casting for trout, and sort of murmured.
 Continue reading “Meadow Katydid (in the driveway)”→

-“It’ll take over,” our neighbor warned, “I cannot believe you planted Perilla.”
-But, I didn’t plant it.
+“It’ll take over,” our neighbor warned, followed by: “I cannot believe you planted Perilla.”
+But, I didn’t plant Perilla.
 Perilla just happens.
-This was years ago, and was the first time I’d heard the name.
+This was years ago, and the first time I’d heard the name.
 Until then, I only knew it as the maroon thing that fluffed in every flower bed (and pot and driveway crack) if allowed, and that the leaves looked like basil but smelled like licorice.
-Continue reading “Driveway-Crack Flowers: Perilla”
+Continue reading “Driveway-Crack Flowers: Perilla”→

 Presenting: a fresh American toadlet.

 A few days ago it breathed through gills and was a vegetarian.

 Today it has lungs and a carnivorous gut.